lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Overclocked LSDj will play any of your non-OC saves four times faster:
 4x speed of LSDj engine means that every table modulation, synths, and whole sequencer will play four times faster.
-Because of increased CPU usage here, it's recommended to use GameBoy Color or above, Original gray brick may work to some extend, but it's easy to crash it though in any case hardware mods are required, you only need to edit the LSDj ROM!
+Because of increased CPU usage here, it's recommended to use GameBoy Color or above, Original gray brick may work to some extend, but it's easy to crash it.
+NO hardware mods are required, you only need to edit the LSDj ROM file!
 BGB, Sameboy and Gambatte as accurate emulators also provide fantastic experience!
 The guide below will explain many tips and tricks regarding overclocking, but it is designed for advanced LSDj users who are confident in normal LSDj operation and seek to get out more out of it.